 So you don’t have a teacher’s union at your school…

 You’re unsure of what to do.
 You may be concerned that you are unprotected from the unhindered desires of district administrators.
-Reformers will say that if you’re a good to great employee, you have nothing to worry about.
+Reformers will say that if you’re good to a great employee, you have nothing to worry about.
 This is true in most cases.
-I worked in a school where there was no teacher’s union and for the most part I was fine.
+I worked in a school where there was no teacher’s union and for the most part, I was fine.
 However, I ended up leaving due in part to being required to teach a content area and grade level I was not certified nor experienced to teach.
 I was told that in addition to my normal grade and content area that I would be evaluated in the classroom where I was not certified to be.
 Had there been a teacher’s union, I am sure that would not have happened.
-But without a union, administrators are free to bend the rules of convention to meet the “needs” of the school.
+But without a union, administrators are free to bend the rules to meet the “needs” of the school.
 Administrators aren’t evil (though some would disagree with me).
 They have deadlines and constraints like teachers do.
 They have lots of responsibility and they have to work with what they have; this is all true but it is not your problem.
 A teachers union provides checks and balances.
 A union provides for a collective bargaining agreement that sets the parameters for your responsibilities and the responsibilities for all teachers on the job.
-Without it, the school won’t collapse, however administrators can change the rules as they go along to meet their needs and concerns.
+Without it, the school won’t collapse, however, administrators can change the rules as they go along to meet their needs and concerns.
 So, what do you do absent a teachers union at your school?

 - DOCUMENT EVERYTHING!
 If you aren’t the most organized with your paperwork and your emails, take an organization class and get your files and paperwork organized.
 You want to be sure that you have all the evidence you need of what conversations were had and what directives were given in order to protect yourself and possibly your teacher colleagues.
 Having your files in order will save you headaches if you must do battle with an administrator over an issue.